 I had reservations at first about their WiFi calling technology, concerned that the call quality wouldn't be very good, or that there would be problems with WiFi to cell handoff if I began a call on WiFi but left the area while on the call.
 In practice I found the call quality to be excellent, and the WiFi to cell call handoffs weren't even noticeable.
 They were seamless.

-Here are all of the plans we found with Republic Wireless.
+Here are all of the plans we found with the new Republic Wireless 3.0 plans:

-For me, I always travel with my FreedomPop mobile hotspot anyway (that gives me 1GB of free mobile data every month), so I went with the $10/month plan that gives you some flexibility with cell service and texting, but no mobile data.
-If I need mobile data I just fire up the mobile hotspot and I'm good to go!
+While I tend to use more data than in the past, I always travel with my FreedomPop mobile hotspot anyway (that gives me 1GB of free mobile data every month), so I went with the $20/month plan that gives you some flexibility with cell service and texting, but only 1 GB of data.
+If I need extra mobile data I just fire up the mobile hotspot and I'm good to go!

-All in we're paying $25/month for my wife, and $10/month for me, so $35/month plus taxes every month.
+All in we're paying $20/month for my wife, and $20/month for me, so $40/month plus taxes every month.
 Previously with Virgin Mobile pre-paid phones we were paying $35/month for my wife, and about $10/month for me, so about $45/month plus taxes.
 So in essence we're paying less in monthly charges now, but we're getting more functionality and service because we have two high end smartphones versus a smartphone and a flip phone.
 Can't beat that!

 Available Phones – New Phones Available This Month!

 There's a phone for every budget and every need with Republic.
 There's a starter phone at $99 for people who mainly make phone calls and occasionally want to check email on the go.
-Then there are the higher end Moto X phones for the power user.
+Then there are the higher end Samsung Galaxy S7 Edge phones for the power user.

-All 4 phones are well reviewed phones that I'm sure will work well for most people.
-Just remember – if you want 4G data you'll need one of the Moto X phones as the Moto G and Moto E aren't 4G LTE capable.
+All phones are well reviewed phones that I'm sure will work well for most people.

 Porting Your Existing Number To Republic Wireless